 14. Chocolate Bars

 Move over France and Switzerland.
 While Valrhona and Lindt are divine, Germany produces enough chocolate types and varieties to keep us from ever getting bored.
-As a bonus, German candies are delightfully different from our favorite American candies.
+As a bonus, German candies are delightfully different from our favorite American candies as well as our favorite British candies.

 Top German chocolate brands include Duplo and Milka as well as our personal favorite, Ritter, which has been producing chocolate in Germany for over a century.
 The opposite of old-school, Ritter produces more than three dozen square-shaped ‘sport’ bar varieties, each sold in a colorful snap-open package.